Description

 Python

-Some of the homework will require working knowledge of Python.
+Some homework will require working knowledge of Python.
 If required, the office hours during the first week will be devoted to an introduction to Python.
-Students that are familiar with different programming langauages (e.g., MATLAB) will be encouraged to participate.
+Students that are familiar with different programming languages (e.g., MATLAB) will be encouraged to participate.
 Help will be provided to the students that do not have access to a Python installation, provided that they contact the instructor in a timely manner.

 Why Python?
 In previous years, students had the option to work with either Python or MATLAB.
 This year, we decided to use only Python for two main reasons:

 • Python is far more common in robotics than MATLAB.
 The codebases of nearly all major robotics companies are written in Python (along with C++ for production-level code).
-Also in accademia, most of the robotics research is done in Python.
+Also in academia, most of the robotics research is done in Python.
 Therefore, proficiency in Python is fundamental for anyone pursuing a career in robotics.

 • Unlike MATLAB, Python is an open-source programming language, meaning it is free to use.
 This eliminates licensing costs and ensures that students can continue using it beyond the course, without financial barriers.